A complete guide to bibliotherapy

 Addiction

-Guided reading can significantly impact people when reaching a crossroads and facing critical decisions.
-When struggling with compulsive disorders and addiction, the right literature can provide both solace, guidance and inspiration.
+Although addiction often requires more specialized treatments, guided reading can significantly impact people when reaching a crossroads and facing critical decisions.
+When struggling with compulsive disorders and addiction, the right literature can provide solace, guidance, and inspiration to accompany other treatments.

 Grief

-Grief is one of the most universal, and also one of the hardest challenges we face as human beings.
-The right books can help us as we move through the different stages of grief, and help us find ways to let go and move forward.
+Grief is one of the most universal yet hardest challenges we face as human beings.
+The right books can help us as we move through the different stages of grief, and help us find ways to let go and move forward when we’re ready.

 Suffering from anxiety?
 Then these books might be something for you: